raceintospace/raceintospace/README.md

     $ cmake -G Xcode ..
     $ open raceintospace.xcodeproj

-Be careful that libpng uses either the OSX-provided library/headers or Homebrew-provided library/headers; mixing them produces warnings on stderr as well as spectacular crashes.

 Note that the resulting executables are dynamically linked against the Homebrew-compiled Ogg/Vorbis/Theora libs, adding a runtime dependency.
 We need a way to internalize these dependencies before shipping anything generated